napari/napari-plugin-devtools/README.md

 for pypi releases, (example: this repo is built by pep517 standard `pip install pep517 && python -m pep517.build .`).
 The validator checks that all packages built under dist are correctly tagged with classifier "Framework :: napari".
-This is required for most plugins unless you wish your plugin remain hidden to typical end users.
+This is advisable for most plugins unless you wish your plugin remain hidden to typical end users.

 `npd --validate-functions` verify that after the plugin is installed